 The best part is, the headache of maintaining the forum is out of the equation which makes it easy for the webmaster to focus on building the community.
 It enables users to connect and discuss as one does in Facebook groups.
 Members can follow, ask questions, start discussions, upvote, comment and share content.

 If you are using WordPress and needs a well-integrated forum, BBPress makes sense but not otherwise.

-SMF or Simple Machine Forums is yet another open source PHP based forum solution similar to phpBB and is a good vBulletin alternative.
+SMF or Simple Machine Forums is yet another open-source PHP based forum solution similar to phpBB and is a good vBulletin alternative.
 Is lightweight and faster (at least that is what I found and have not tested it myself).

-As an example, to enable development version of the software, you need a dev pack for the software and for the addon.
-Why would developer share their dev pack and even if they do if you don’t have dev pack installed (dev pack is never installed on live site), you can have a hard time doing little modifications on the live site that client may need for your addon.
+As an example, to enable development version of the software, you need a dev pack for the software and the addon.
+Why would developer share their dev pack and even if they do if you don’t have dev pack installed (dev pack is never installed on live site), you can have a hard time doing little modifications on the live website that client may need for your addon.

 PunBB, FluxBB, MiniBB are PHP based open source forum software.